Be Prepared for Severe Storms

 - During an outage, switch off lights and appliances to prevent overloading circuits and damaging appliances when power is restored.
 Leave one lamp or switch on as a signal for when your power returns.

-- Be sure to tune into your local weather station if you suspect severe weather is brewing.
-Understand the National Weather Service warning classification system.
+- If severe weather is on its way, pay attention to local weather reports and recommendations.
 A tornado or severe storm watch means that conditions are favorable for those weather conditions forming.
 A warning means that dangerous weather conditions are developing and imminent.

 - Lightning can travel up to ten miles away from a storm, so seek shelter as soon as you hear thunder.